LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Experiments

-View-dependent utterances without information about original view-point make the reference task in ReferIt3D \cite{achlioptas2020referit_3d} more challenging.
-For instance, utterances such as ``\textit{The door is wood with the handle on the left side.}'' assume specific orientations of the agent and it is impossible to recover the true orientation without knowing the referred object, not like view-dependent utterances with explicit view-point information such as ``\textit{Facing the foot of the bed.}'' However, the original dataset of ReferIt3D \cite{achlioptas2020referit_3d} does not distinguish the utterances without orientation information from those with the orientation information.
-Therefore, we split the view-dependent (VD) utterance category into two subcategories,VD-explicit and VD-implicit, where VD-explicit has explicit view-point information in the utterance.
-Then we collected orientations that make the utterances valid from human annotators.
-We set four standard orientation assuming the agent is in the room (around the center of the scene) and ask the annotators to select all of orientations that can be considered valid from utterance.
-Figure \ref{fig:anno-examples} shows examples of four orientations.
-With the assumption of the agent being inside of the room, we found that four orientations are good enough to recover the original view-points of the speakers.
-In total, 12,680 view-dependent utterances of the Nr3D dataset were annotated.
-From those, 5,942 utterances are classified as VD-expclit.
-For train and test split, 10,206 and 2,474 utterances were annotated.
+View-dependent utterances without information about original viewpoint make the reference task in ReferIt3D \cite{achlioptas2020referit_3d} more challenging.
+For instance, utterances such as ``\textit{The door is wood with the handle on the left side.}'' assume specific orientations of the agent, and it is impossible to recover the true orientation without knowing the referred object; this differs from view-dependent utterances with explicit viewpoint information, such as ``\textit{Facing the foot of the bed.}'' However, the original dataset of ReferIt3D \cite{achlioptas2020referit_3d} does not distinguish the utterances without orientation information from those with it.
+Therefore, we split the view-dependent (VD) utterance category into two subcategories, VD-explicit and VD-implicit, where VD-explicit has explicit viewpoint information in the utterance.
+We then collected orientations from human annotators that validated the utterances.
+We set four standard orientations assuming the agent is in the room (around the center of the scene) and asked annotators to select all orientations that could be considered valid from the utterance.
+Figure \ref{fig:anno-examples} shows examples of the four orientations.
+We found that four orientations were sufficient to recover the original viewpoints of the speakers.
+In total, 12,680 view-dependent utterances of the Nr3D dataset were annotated; from these, 5,942 utterances were classified as VD-explicit.
+For train and test split, 10,206 and 2,474 utterances were annotated, respectively.